barkinunal/Chainalysis-Take-At-Home-Test/README.md

         - Borders are water.
         - There can't be any value other than 0 or 1.
         - Can I modify the input => Yes.

+    Assumptions:
+    - I can modify the input.
+(If this is not wanted, I could use a visited matrix, this would make the space complexity O(n*m) n: number of rows, m: number of columns)

     Example: